 Your own instructor will write and grade your midterm exams and will grade your final exam.

 TECHNOLOGY: Students will be expected to use calculators and computers on a regular basis when preparing project reports and completing other assignments.
-One class meeting early in the semester will be held in the Stevens Annex computer lab to introduce students to some software tools they can use (spreadsheets, mathematical word-processing, etc.)
+One class meeting early in the semester will be held in a computer lab to introduce students to some software tools they can use (spreadsheets, mathematical word-processing, etc.)

 Here is information about the TeX mathematical typesetting system.
 Students whose career aspirations include anything mathematical (research, teaching, or applications) are encouraged to learn to use TeX, and during Math 360 is a great time to try it.

-TEXT: "A First Course in Mathematical Modeling", Giordano and Weir, 4th ed., publ.
-Brooks-Cole
+TEXT: "A First Course in Mathematical Modeling", Giordano, Fox and Horton, 5th ed., publ.
+Cengage Learning

 Some additional references: